 Greenway trails serve a wide variety of users and trip purposes.
-Function and character are two of the primary factors that can impact greenway trail design and influenced the current greenway trail classifications.
-The value of trail classifications is noted in the Design Guide:
+The range in function and character are two of the primary factors that can impact greenway trail design and influenced the current greenway trail classifications.
+The value of trail classifications was previously noted in the Design Guide: